netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    parameter to allow extensibility in future modules.

    The "version" parameter is used to track the current schedule version information.
-The version can be bumped by the entity that created the schedule.
+The version can be incremented by the entity that created the schedule.
    The "last-update" parameter identifies when the schedule was last modified.
    In some contexts, this parameter can be used to track the configuration of a given schedule.
 In such cases, the "version" may not be used.